John Brown (abolitionist): Back to Ohio

-In Franklin Mills, according to daughter Ruth Brown's husband Henry Thompson, whose brother was killed at Harpers Ferry:
+In November 1837, Elijah Parish Lovejoy was murdered in Alton, Illinois, for printing an abolitionist newspaper.
+Brown, deeply upset about the incident, became more militant in his behavior, comparable with Reverend Henry Highland Garnet.
+Brown publicly vowed after the incident: "Here, before God, in the presence of these witnesses, from this time, I consecrate my life to the destruction of slavery!"
+Brown objected to Black congregants being relegated to the balcony at his church in Franklin Mills.
+According to daughter Ruth Brown's husband Henry Thompson, whose brother was killed at Harpers Ferry:

 For three or four years he seemed to flounder hopelessly, moving from one activity to another without plan.
-Like other determined men of his time and background, he tried many different business efforts in an attempt to get out of debt.
+He tried many different business efforts attempting to get out of debt.
 He bred horses briefly, but gave it up when he learned that buyers were using them as race horses.
-He did some surveying, farmed, and did some tanning.
-In 1837, in response to the murder of Elijah P. Lovejoy, Brown publicly vowed: "Here, before God, in the presence of these witnesses, from this time, I consecrate my life to the destruction of slavery!"
+He did some surveying, farming, and tanning.
 Brown declared bankruptcy in federal court on September 28, 1842.
-In 1843, three of his children — Charles, Peter, Austin — died of dysentery.
+In 1843, three of his children—Charles, Peter, Austin—died of dysentery.

 From the mid-1840s, Brown had built a reputation as an expert in fine sheep and wool.
-For about one year, he ran Captain Oviatt's farm, and he then entered into a partnership with Col. Simon Perkins of Akron, Ohio, whose flocks and farms were managed by Brown and his sons.
-Brown eventually moved into a home with his family across the street from the Perkins Stone Mansion on Perkins Hill.
+For about one year, he ran Captain Oviatt's farm, and he then entered into a partnership with Colonel Simon Perkins of Akron, Ohio, whose flocks and farms were managed by Brown and his sons.
+Brown eventually moved into a home with his family across the street from the Perkins Stone Mansion.

-In 1852, he received five first prizes for his sheep and cattle at the Ohio State Fair.